 TELUS Health enables 26,000 Canadian family doctors to conduct virtual visits with their patients to reduce exposure risk

-Canada’s leading health IT company adds patient videoconferencing to its electronic medical records in British Columbia
+Canada’s leading health IT company adds patient videoconferencing to its electronic medical records in Ontario

-/EIN News/ -- VANCOUVER, British Columbia, April 08, 2020 (GLOBE NEWSWIRE) -- Today, TELUS Health announced it is enabling 26,000 Canadian family doctors to conduct virtual visits with their patients by seamlessly integrating this functionality into its electronic medical records (EMRs) offering.
-TELUS Health has accelerated the development of this virtual video functionality in response to the ongoing COVID-19 pandemic, now that physicians in British Columbia and across the country can use virtual care fee codes.
+/EIN News/ -- TORONTO, April 08, 2020 (GLOBE NEWSWIRE) -- Today, TELUS Health announced it is enabling 26,000 Canadian family doctors to conduct virtual visits with their patients by seamlessly integrating this functionality into its electronic medical records (EMRs) offering.
+TELUS Health has accelerated the development of this virtual video functionality in response to the ongoing COVID-19 pandemic, now that physicians in Ontario and across the country can use virtual care fee codes.
 Offered as a free service for the first four months, this new feature allows physicians to virtually support their own roster of patients while maintaining continuity of care and fully up-to-date health records.

-“Continuity of care is so important, especially during this health crisis,” says Dr. Baldev Sanghera, B.C.
-Family physician.
-“With this new technology, I have a secure way to see my patients virtually and make sure they’re getting the best care possible, all while keeping both of us safe in our own homes.”
+“This innovation is coming at exactly the right time,” says Dr. Scott Styles, Ontario pediatrician, “As the health crisis continues to keep all of us in our homes, it gives me peace of mind knowing I can video chat with my patients to provide them with primary care support during this time of great need, keeping both of us safe from unnecessary exposure.”

 The new virtual care feature empowers physicians to book appointments, conduct video consultations and update patient records all within their EMR.
 Available from desktop, smartphone or tablet, the fully integrated virtual visit feature is mobile and eliminates the need to switch between multiple digital tools for seamless workflow, easing the burden on physicians and allowing them to focus more of their time on patient care.
 The intuitive video call interface can then be placed side-by-side with the physician’s other EMR features, allowing them to take notes and review patient records at the same time.
 Meanwhile, patients can open the appointment link from their web browser, whether on their desktop computer or mobile device, and have the video appointment with their primary care physician.
 The feature offers both full audio and video capabilities, as well as a chat function through which written messages can be exchanged.

-“In the face of this pandemic, we are working extremely hard to give Canadian clinicians the right digital tools to effectively help their patients and support their continuity of care,” says Dr. Diane McIntosh, Chief Neuroscience Officer, TELUS Health.
-“We’ve made it a priority to make EMR-integrated virtual care available much sooner, allowing our physicians to securely connect with their patients and conduct virtual consultations via video on the same platform they already use to update digital records and information.”
+“Now, more than ever, we need to equip Canadian clinicians with the right digital tools to provide effective healthcare and ensure continuity of care for their patients,” says Luc Vilandré, President, TELUS Health and Payment Solutions.
+“We’ve worked around the clock to make EMR-integrated virtual care available much sooner, giving our physicians the ability to conduct virtual consultations via video while leveraging digital records and information.”

 About TELUS Health and Payment Solutions